-As a lawyer the ability to think and communicate is by far the most priceless skill a lawyer could possess.
-Lawyers are trained to think while on their feet.
-And while the lawyer’s gift of gab is often lauded, the gift of public speaking is rarely hereditary rather it is honed through years of concerted effort.
+As a lawyer the ability to think and communicate with ease is by far the most priceless skill you could possess.
+Lawyers are trained to readily think on their feet.
+And while the lawyer’s gift of gab is often lauded, the gift of public speaking is rarely hereditary.
+Rather it is honed through years of concerted effort.
 As noted by Dale Carnegie in his book “Public Speaking” “Even those who afterward became the most eloquent representation of their generations were at the outset of their careers afflicted by blinding fear and self-consciousness”.
 So take heart if you get a little high-strung talking to an audience.
-Just follow the tips below and the nightmares will be all over.
+Just follow the tips below and your social nightmares will be all over.

 Credits to human ingenuity, we may have invented the printing press to escape the drudgery of writing on clay, papyrus and parchment.
 A self-propulsion machine in the car, in place of the horse-driven carriage.
 But when it comes to the subject of mastery, we haven’t had half the success.
 We are yet to invent a good enough substitute for practice (which they say makes perfect).
 As things stand, the existing rule on mastery of public speaking says that the only accepted way to learn to swim is to plunge into the water.
 That when you gain useful experience under your belt your stage fright will vanish like night mists under the glare of the July sun.
 So it’s important lawyers and law students alike do the same.
 As a law student, the moot and mock faculty courts and competitions offer the likeliest opportunity to practice public speaking and get familiar with the sound of your own voice.